 - 1. All water supply systems in the Island Health jurisdiction that use surface water will ensure a minimum level of treatment and disinfection so the following criteria are met: - i.
-4-log reduction (99.99%) removal/ inactivation of viruses and bacteria - ii.
+4-log reduction (99.99%) removal/inactivation of viruses and bacteria - ii.
 3-log reduction (99.9%) removal/ inactivation of giardia lamblia cysts and cryptosporidium oocysts - iii.
-2 log reduction (99%) removal/ inactivation of viruses - iv.
+2 log reduction (99%) removal/ inactivation of viruses (e.g. filtration & chlorination) - iv.
 1 NTU turbidity (maximum) in finished water - 2.
 The ultrafiltration primary membranes shall operate to achieve a turbidity level of less than or equal to 0.1 NTU in at least 99% of the measurements per operational filter period. - 3.
 The ultrafiltration secondary membranes and ultra violet disinfection system shall operate to achieve a turbidity level of less than or equal to 0.1 NTU in at least 99% of the measurements per operational filter period. - 4.
 The chlorine disinfection system shall ensure the 4-log reduction (99.99%) inactivation of viruses. - 5.
 The finished potable water produced shall meet or be lower than the concentration limits listed in the Canadian Dinking Water Regulations.
 There shall be no detectable Escherichia coli bacteria per 100 mL and no detectable total coliform bacteria per 100 mL.

-The new South Fork Water Treatment Plant met these requirements during the first month of December 2015 when water treatment production commenced for the City.
+The new South Fork Water Treatment Plant met and exceeded these requirements during the entire year of 2016.